esenliyim/imdblistparser-php/README.md

-# imdblistparser-php
+# listimporter

 Imports user (watch)lists from imdb.

 ## About

-The `imdblistparser-php` package allows you to import the contents of publicly visible user lists from IMDb.
+The `listimporter` package allows you to import the contents of publicly visible user lists from IMDb.

 ## Features